Quantum tomography explains quantum mechanics: The quantum measurement process

 {\em The only form of ''interpretion'' of a physical theory that I find legitimate and useful is to delineate approximately the ensemble of natural phenomena the theory is supposed to describe and to construct something resembling a ''structure-preserving map'' from a subset of mathematical symbols used in the theory that are supposed to represent physical quantities to concrete physical objects and phenomena (or events) to be described by the theory.
 Once these items are clarified the theory is supposed to provide its own ''interpretation''. }

 J\"urg Fr\"ohlich, 2021 \cite[p.238]{Fro2021} }

-To relate states and quantum values to experimental practice we employ carefully defined rules, thereby providing a clear formal notion of measurement.
+To relate states and quantum values to experimental practice, we employ carefully defined rules, thereby providing a clear formal notion of measurement.

-In optics, combining two independent sources leads to the addition of the intensities and hence the corresponding densities.
+In optics, combining two independent sources leads to the addition of the intensities, and hence the corresponding densities.
 Similarly, changing the intensity amounts to a scalar multiplication of the corresponding densities.
 When measuring light with a photodetector, a stationary light source produces at sufficiently high intensity a steady photocurrent whose strength is proportional to the intensity.
+As long as the current is steady we speak of \bfi{classical} measurements.

-At sufficiently low intensity the photocurrent degenerates into a random sequence of current pulses whose mean rate is proportional to the intensity.
+At sufficiently low intensity it is observed that the photocurrent degenerates into a random sequence of current pulses whose mean rate is proportional to the intensity.
+In this case we speak of \bfi{quantum} measurements.
+Now the detector response can be described as a sequence of ''quantized'' elementary \bfi{detection events}, and the intensity must be obtained by a statistical average goverened by propbabilistic laws.
 Quantum electrodynamics -- see, e.g., \sca{Weinberg} \cite[Section 3.4]{WeiI} or \sca{Mandel \& Wolf} \cite[Chapter 14]{ManW} -- allows one to predict these mean rates.

 The linearity of typical detector responses, described here for optical sources, is a feature observed in broad generality.\footnote{ but not in general.
 See the remark at the end of Subsection \ref{ss.mixed}. } For example, decay rates of radioactive sources have the same additivity properties.
 The following definitions turn the insight from our optical example system into a formal requirement for quantum measurement processes.